Mindtoeye/Hoop/README.txt

 Hoop: a text mining and exploration workbench in Java.
-Primaly designed for narrative event extraction and text-based event forecasting, the workbench is a generic text and language machine learning sandbox that can be adopted to a wide variety
+Primarily designed for narrative event extraction and text-based event forecasting, the workbench is a generic text and language machine learning sandbox that can be adopted to a wide variety